 The entrance walls are made of river rock, with a heavy carved wooden door.
-Inside is a dark, romantic Mexican restaurant with burgundy leather booths brick walls and great original neon signs.
+Inside is a dark, romantic Mexican restaurant with burgundy leather booths, brick walls and great original neon signs.

 (1956) Little Toni’s 4745 Lankershim Blvd, North Hollywood, CA 91602.
 Opened in the mid-’50s in place of Cottage Italia and serving Italian-American food, this restaurant has an authentic old school vibe.
 Dark, with red leather booths, stained glass, wood & Italian inspired decor.